Hospital Beds

 How much do hospital beds cost to buy?

 A hospital bed typically costs between £1200 - £1600 to the NHS.
-Hospital beds that are available for Home use tend to be much cheaper typically for an Invacare Accent Hospital bed I have found prices as low as £459 plus vat.
+Hospital beds that are available for Home use tend to be much cheaper, typically for an Invacare Medley bed I have found prices as low as £598 plus vat.
 It all depends on the specification, finish and style of the Hospital bed.
-Specialist beds such as the Apollo Saturn Rotating Chair Bed that helps a user go from bed to standing is much more expensive at £3399+vat.
+Specialist beds such as the Apollo Saturn Rotating Chair Bed that helps a user go from bed to standing is much more expensive at £3899+vat.
 We recommend you find a reputable supplier who can understand your requirements and provide a cost-effective product for you.

 One aspect you should be particularly mindful of is the electricity used by hospital beds, in the current economic climate.
 Here's a guide we've written on How Much Electricity Does a Hospital Bed Use at Home?